coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [get_allocated_character_from_index](#get_allocated_character_from_index)

 ### Description
 Gets an allocated Character struct from an index.
-If the index provided is not allocated, return `CT_MARIO`.
+If the index provided is not allocated, it will return the first allocated character instead.

 ### Lua Example
 `local characterValue = get_allocated_character_from_index(i)`